ludi317/github-graphiti/README.md

 3. Run `go run .`.
 Check your contributions calendar to see the message.

 ### Supported Characters
-The following characters are supported: L U D I R E H A K ❤ O. Also, an empty space.
+The following characters are supported: L U D I R E H A K ❤ O G P S ! .

+Also, an empty space.

-If you would like to support a new character, please add it to `characters.go` and open a PR.
+If you would like to support a new character, please add it to `characters.go` and open a PR, or ask me nicely.

 ### Inspiration
 Playing with the BBC micro:bit v2, and making designs on its 5 x 5 LED grid.